This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 He saw the number of charted vessels that were sailing the harbour and realized that there was an opportunity to make it an affordable experience for all sorts of travellers.

-Tours run daily regardless of how many people are sailing and each sail has a maximum of 12 people, helping your to feel like you are more on a sailing day out with friends rather than a sight seeing tour.
-Private charters are also available.
+Tours run daily regardless of how many people are sailing and each sail has a maximum of 14 people, helping your to feel like you are more on a sailing day out with friends rather than a sight seeing tour.

 We learned Shawn’s story sitting on the back deck of our small yacht as we sailed in and out of the Harbour’s bays and past the Super Yachts of Rose Bay, some of which race each year in the prestigious Sydney to Hobart yacht race.